 An interesting thing about these monkeys is that they learn very easily and naturalists observe white faced monkeys using tools to procure their food and adapting their behavior to human behavior.

-Monteverde Lodge and Gardens is our recommendation for those of you interested in observing these incredible creatures in their natural environment from Monteverde Cloud forest.
+Monteverde Lodge And Gardens Costa Rica is our recommendation for those of you interested in observing these incredible creatures in their natural environment from Monteverde Cloud forest.

 Squirrel Monkeys Costa Rica